 Where do we file the Intentions form?

-- Residents of Maine must file the State of Maine Intentions of Marriage form in the town in which one (or both) of you reside.
-The actual ceremony can take place here in Bar Harbor but the paperwork must originate in your home town.
+- Residents of Maine must file the Intentions of Marriage form in the town in which one (or both) reside.
+The ceremony can take place in Bar Harbor but the paperwork must originate in your home town.

-- Residents of states other than Maine or foreign countries can file the State of Maine Intentions of Marriage form in any Maine town they wish.
-Regardless of the town in which you file this form, you may have the ceremony here in Bar Harbor.
+- Residents of other states or foreign countries can file their Intentions of Marriage form in any Maine town and have their ceremony in any Maine town.

-What do we need to send in or bring in when we file our Intentions form?
+What do we need when we file our Intentions form?

-- $40 fee.
+- $40 filing fee.
 (Cash, Check or Money Order made payable to "Town of Bar Harbor."
-Credit Cards accepted in the Clerk's Office but not by telephone or on-line)
+Credit Cards accepted in the Clerk's Office but not by telephone or online)

-- If either partner has been married before, they must supply a Court Certified copy of their most recent Divorce Decree or their previous partner's Death Certificate.
+- If either partner has been married before, they must bring a court certified copy of the most recent Divorce Decree or a certified Death Certificate.

 When can we pick-up our License?

-- If you mail the Intentions form to us (the preferred method) we will prepare your Marriage License in advance and have it ready for you when you both come to sign it.
+- If you mail the Intentions form, we will prepare your Marriage License for when you both come in to sign it.

-- If you deliver your Intentions form in person, please keep in mind that while there is no “waiting period” in Maine, it takes about 45 minutes to create a Marriage License, longer if there are other customers ahead of you.
+- If you deliver your Intentions form in person, please keep in mind that while there is no “waiting period” in Maine, it takes about 30 minutes to prepare a Marriage License.
+For Intentions received in person after 4pm, the license may not be available until the following day.

-- From the date on which we accept your State of Maine Intentions form, you have ninety (90) days in which to have your ceremony.
-If you fail to become married within that period you must return your license and start all over again including payment of the $40 fee.
+- From the date your Intentions form is filed in our office, you have 90 days in which to have your ceremony.
+If you do not get married within that 90 days, you must return your license and start the filing process over again.

 Who can perform our marriage ceremony?